 Category Description 1 Unadjusted quoted price in an active market for identical instruments that the entity can access at the measurement date.
 2 Inputs (other than quoted prices) that are observable for the instrument, either directly or indirectly.
-3 Inputs are unobservable, i.e. for which market data is unavailable
+3 Inputs are unobservable, ie for which market data is unavailable

-The Scheme's investment assets and liabilities have been included within these categories as follows:
+The Scheme's investment assets and liabilities, other than its investment in CEIFP units, have been included at fair value within these categories as follows: